 US Vice President Joe Biden, visiting Ankara last week, said Washington had told the YPG to go back across the Euphrates or risk losing American support.

-After Biden's warning, Kurdish officials seemed to have acceded to Turkish demands and said they withdrew the YPG forces from Manbij.
+After Biden's warning, Kurdish officials seemed to had acceded to Turkish demands and said they withdrew the YPG forces from Manbij.

 Ankara also said it had seen no evidence of this.